MicroROS and Electronics for Robotics – Foundations

 The Invisible Forces: Voltage, Current, and Resistance

-These three concepts are beautifully linked by Ohm’s Law, the golden rule of electronics: V = I R. This simple equation is your most powerful tool.
-It allows you to calculate how much resistance you need to protect a sensitive component, how much current a circuit will draw, or what voltage is present across a component.
-Understanding this relationship is the first major step toward designing safe and effective circuits.
+These three elements are elegantly connected by Ohm’s Law: V = I × R. This equation is your most powerful tool in electronics.
+With it, you can calculate how much resistance is needed to protect a component, predict how much current a circuit will draw, or determine the voltage across any part of your design.
+Mastering this relationship is key to creating safe and effective robotic systems.

 The Building Blocks of Electronics for Robotics